Mendasp/NS2Plus/README.md

 - 07/11/2014
 	- Modified vanilla scoreboard to make it usable at low resolutions.
 It will automatically scroll to your position if you are in RR or in a team.
 You can use the mousewheel, home/end/pgup/pgdn or click and drag to scroll.
 	- Formatted server console output on load to display more of the current NS2+ settings.

-- 31/10/2014
-	- Updated for Build 270.
-	- Added team average Hive skill to the scoreboard.
-Off by default.
-Servers can enable it by typing "sv_plus showavgteamskill true" in console or modifying NS2PlusServerConfig.json.
-	- Added pages to console help for NS2+ commands.

-- 12/10/2014
-	- Added reload indicator to Classic Ammo and HL2 HUD bar options.
-(Thanks Bi()ha2arD!)
-	- Added indicators for scan/obs, cloaking, umbra and enzyme when using the no viewmodel option.
-	- Added build/weld percentage to Classic Ammo and HL2 HUD bar options.
-	- Added stats for all the players at round end in the console with average team accuracies.
-	- Improved tunnel collision.
-It is now slightly higher and more closely matches the shape of the tunnel.
-(Thanks Samusdroid!)
-	- Grenade Launcher rounds are now highlighted in Alien vision and the visual model is slightly larger (collision is still the same).
-(Thanks Samusdroid!)
-	- Clogs no longer have decals projected onto them.
-(Thanks Samusdroid!)
-	- Added option to allow spectators to keep auto-following a player without reselecting it on respawn.

-- 20/09/2014
-	- Added map-specific prop blocking.
-	- Removed more props from biodome under the map particles setting.

 =================
 Credits/Thanks to